jpaniag2/Database_Project/README.md

 Campus Eats @ UNC-Charlotte

 Description:
-In this project, we have modified a database system for students, faculty, and staff to look up a ratings system which ratings for drivers and restaurants.
+In this project, we have modified a database system for students, faculty, and staff to look up a ratings system for drivers and restaurants.

 Use Case: